-He believed the turbocharger was going to be a big thing in the automotive industry in the future so he set up his own company, Owen Developments, built around machining products, fabricating and turbochargers, where he continued to manufacture components for the now legendary 6R4 rally car.
+Believing the turbocharger was going to be a big thing in the automotive industry in the future so he set up his own company, Owen Developments.
+Built around machining products, fabricating and turbochargers, where he continued to manufacture components for the now legendary 6R4 rally car.

 Who do you work with and what race settings are they used in?

-Turbocharging of OEM vehicles escalated quickly and it wasn’t long after that we were contracted with Mitsubishi Motors UK to build new OEM turbos for their warranty scheme alongside carrying out all their turbo remanufacture requirements.
+Turbocharging of OEM vehicles escalated quickly and it wasn’t long after that we were contracted with Mitsubishi Motors UK.
+Building new OEM turbos for their warranty scheme alongside carrying out all their turbo remanufacture requirements.

-In the mid to late 1980s turbochargers became huge in motorsport and Brian’s roots in motorsport naturally meant that our company moved heavily into the motorsport turbocharger supply chain building many bespoke units and designing and manufacturing the regulated air restrictors.
+In the mid to late 1980s turbochargers became huge in motorsport and Brian’s roots in motorsport.
+This naturally meant that our company moved heavily into the motorsport turbocharger supply chain.
+Building many bespoke units and designing and manufacturing the regulated air restrictors.

-I joined the company straight from school in 1990 and was put through a traditional 5-year apprenticeship where I spent time at college 1-2 days a week on a vehicle mechanics course for 3 years and then a 2-year engineering course.
+Joining the company straight from school in 1990 i was put through a traditional 5-year apprenticeship.
+I spent time at college for 1-2 days a week on a vehicle mechanics course for 3 years.
+Then a 2-year engineering course.

 As well as motorsport turbo builds/rebuilds for the likes of Prodrive, MSport, Mountune and numerous independent motorsport companies running ex WRC cars.

-My passion for motorsport and racing found me always looking for a way to improve the performance or reliability of the race turbos and also build bespoke turbos for motorsport use so I started developing & manufacturing components to be used in these turbochargers from the mid-’90s.
+My passion for motorsport and racing found me always looking for a way to improve the performance or reliability of the race turbos.
+Building bespoke turbos for motorsport use so I started developing & manufacturing components to be used in these turbochargers from the mid-’90s.
 By the late 90’s I headed the turbocharger department at Owen Developments.